 Towards, the last part of this instructions will be an Online form.
 Fill it up and click submit.
 It will automatically generate and send an email to our Holy Union email box.
 On the Online form, do not forget to indicate your email address as this will be the primary means for us to advice you and answer your questions throughout the entire process or transaction.

-ALL UNION REQUESTS are received through our online form and email.
+ALL UNION REQUESTS are received through our online form.

 Response to your Online Form Request

-All Holy Union request through the online form will be answered or responded to every Tuesday, Wednesday and Thursday of the Week.
+All Holy Union request through the online form will be answered or responded to from Tuesday to Friday.
+Friday to Sunday, and Holidays will not be responded to until the next business day.

 NO EMAIL ADDRESS, NO TRANSACTION.